nojronatron/nojronatron.github.io/continuing-education/github-foundations-cert-notes.md

 - [x] Find relevant issues and PRs.
 - [x] Search history to find context.
 - [x] Make connections to help others find info.

+### GitHub Overview

+- Website with integrated Git SCM tooling.
+- Additional tools for submitting Issues (bugs), having discussions (collaboration), documenting projects (Wikis and Markdown), and managing Users and Repositories.
+- Reporting a Bug to a project owner should be done by searching the Issues tab for an existing bug report, and filing a new one if the bug hasn't already been reported.
+- To contribute to a GitHub Repository, push your changes to a development branch and then create a Pull Request so code owners can review before mergin into the upstream branch.

 ### Searching GitHub